• Skip to primary navigation

 But this is the ideal scenario.
 In reality, the watering schedule may vary depending on the climate and weather conditions as well.

 If you are not great at following the schedule, you can opt for a self-watering system.
-Or you can also check the moisture level in the soil before watering the plant.
+You can also check the moisture level in the soil before watering the plant.

 5. Clean The Leaves